 Interact for Health is an independent foundation with a mission to ensure people in our region have a just opportunity to live their healthiest lives.
 Interact for Health serves as a catalyst by promoting health equity through grants, education, research, policy, and engagement.
 Interact for Health and Subsidiary includes Interact for Health and InterAct for Change (collectively, the "Organization").
-InterAct for Change is a wholly-controlled subsidiary and the 501(c)(3) public charity arm of Interact for Health with a mission to inspire, lead and support active giving and philanthropic solutions.
-InterAct for Change works with clients, partners and community collaboratives to achieve measurable results through charitable giving and supports the mission of Interact for Health.
+InterAct for Change is a wholly-controlled subsidiary and the 501(c)(3) public charity arm of Interact for Health with a mission to inspire, lead and support active giving and innovative philanthropic solutions.
+InterAct for Change works with clients, partners and community collaboratives (such as Hopeful Empowered Youth ("HEY!")) to achieve measurable results through charitable giving and supports the mission of Interact for Health.